isomerpages/mol-services/_stay-healthy/01-with-family.md

 You can also grant access to your trusted family member, next-of-kin or friend <a href="https://www.healthhub.sg/myhealth#FamilyFriends" target="_blank">here</a>.

-### Healthy habits at home
+### Build healthy habits at home

 Looking to cook healthy options for your family?
 Explore healthy recipes and ideas <a href="https://www.healthhub.sg/programmes/54/recipes" target="_blank">here</a> to cook up a storm for you and your family.

-You can also get <a href"https://www.healthhub.sg/live-healthy?category=Food-Nutrition" target="_blank">more tips</a> on choosing healthy foods for you and your family.
+You can also get <a href"https://www.healthhub.sg/live-healthy?category=Food-Nutrition" target="_blank">tips on healthy food choices</a> for you and your family.

-Make fitness fun for you and your family through the programmes <a href="https://www.healthhub.sg/programmes/170/StayWell#resources" target="_blank">here</a>.
+Also, make fitness fun for you and your family through some of the programmes <a href="https://www.healthhub.sg/programmes/170/StayWell#resources" target="_blank">here</a>.

 ### Other related links:

 - <a href="https://www.myactivesg.com/Whats-On" target="_blank">Upcoming ActiveSG events</a>
 - <a href="https://www.healthhub.sg/events" target="_blank">Upcoming events by HPB</a>
 - <a href="https://www.merdekageneration.sg/en/benefits" target="_blank">Check your benefits as a Merdeka Generation (MG) Senior</a>